 Terms and conditions

-By booking or participating in a tour and any related product or service (a “Tour”) with Cusco Journeys, you accept these Terms and Conditions.
+By booking or participating in a tour and any related products or services (a “Tour”) with Cusco Journeys, you agree to these Terms & Conditions.

-- Your reservation is confirmed and there is a contract when the tour operator or your travel agent issues a written confirmation after receiving the corresponding deposit amount.
-Verify your confirmation carefully and immediately report any incorrect or incomplete information to the Tour Operator or authorized agent.
-Make sure the names are exactly as indicated in the corresponding passport.
+- Your booking is confirmed and a contract exists when the Tour Operator or your travel agent issues a written confirmation after receipt of the applicable deposit amount.
+Please check your confirmation carefully and report any incorrect or incomplete information to the Tour Operator or authorized agent immediately.
+Please ensure that names are exactly as stated in the relevant passport.

-- You will pay a deposit that is non-refundable in any situation.
-There are no exceptions
+- You will pay a deposit which is completely non-refundable in any situation.
+There are no exceptions.

-- You will be asked to show the original passport (not a copy) with which you booked, at the checkpoint to enter the Inca Trail.
-If you originally booked with an old passport and then renewed your passport, you must also bring your expired passport along with your new and valid passport to allow entry or they will refuse your entry to the trail.
+- You will be required to show the original passport (not a copy) that you booked with, at the checkpoint to enter the Inca Trail.
+If you originally booked with an old passport and then renewed your passport, you must also bring your expired passport along with your new, valid passport to permit entry or they will refuse your entrance to the trail.

-- The only acceptable identification to receive a Student Discount is your University Card with a clear expiration date that must be the same year of the walk.
-Identifications with expiration dates the following year, although clearly valid, will not be accepted by the Peruvian government.
-You must send a copy of this card at the time of booking.
+- The only acceptable ID to receive a Student Discount is your University Card with a clear expiration date that must be the same year as trek.
+IDs with expiry dates the following year, even though clearly valid, will not be accepted by the Peruvian government.
+You must submit a copy of this card at time of booking.

-ONCE RESERVED, THE DEPOSITS ARE NOT REFUNDABLE.
-GRAPH BELOW EXPLAINS THE ADDITIONAL FEES WILL BE DUE.
+ONCE BOOKED, DEPOSITS ARE NON-REFUNDABLE.
+CHART BELOW OUTLINES WHAT FURTHER FEES WILL BE DUE.

 Inca Trail Tours:

-- PERMITS: Permits for the Inca Trail are in your name and cannot be changed to anyone else under any circumstances.
-The change of dates is also not possible once a permit has been purchased.
-Permits are not refundable or transferable.
-The deposit will be lost.
-Keep in mind that this is a Peruvian government regulation and not Cusco Journeys (or any agency).
+- Permits: Permits for the Inca Trail are in your name and can not be transferred to anyone else under any circumstances.
+Change of dates is also not possible once a permit has been purchased.
+Permits are non-refundable and non-transferable.
+The deposit will be forfeited.
+Please note that this is a regulation of the Peruvian government and not Cusco Journeys (or any agency).

-- In extreme cases when the “Inca Trail to Machu Picchu” is declared closed for security reasons, Cusco Travel will replace your walk with an alternative walk.
+- In extreme cases when the “Inca Trail to Machu Picchu” is declared closed for safety reasons, Cusco Journeys will replace your trek with an alternative trek.

-- Those who booked PERMITS with a student ID must bring that ID with them on the walk.
-If this card is not shown to the Park Rangers, they are not allowed to enter the trail.
+- Those who booked PERMITS with a Student ID must bring that ID with them on the trek.
+If they fail to show this card to the Park Rangers, they will not be allowed entry onto the trail.

-- You must inform Cusco Travel about any medical problem or allergy you may have.
-You must have good physical health and, if your health is questionable, you should consult a doctor.
-If you are over 70 years old, we must present a valid medical certificate of good health.
+- You must advise Cusco Journeys of any medical problems or allergies you may have.
+You need to be in good physical health, and if your health is questionable, then you should consult a doctor.
+If you are over the age of 70 years old, then you will need to present us with a current good health medical certificate.

-- You are responsible for evaluating whether a Tour is right for you.
-You should consult your doctor to confirm your ability to travel and participate in any planned activity.
-You should seek your doctor’s advice about vaccines and medical precautions.
-The tour operator does not provide medical advice.
-It is your responsibility to assess the risks and requirements of each aspect of the Tour based on your own circumstances, limitations, fitness level and medical requirements.
+- You are responsible for assessing whether a Tour is suitable for you.
+You should consult your physician to confirm your fitness for travel and participation in any planned activities.
+You should seek your physician’s advice on vaccinations and medical precautions.
+The Tour Operator does not provide medical advice.
+It is your responsibility to assess the risks and requirements of each aspect of the Tour based on your own unique circumstances, limitations, fitness level and medical requirements.

-- Cusco Journeys reserves the right to deny you permission to travel or participate in any aspect of a Tour at any time and at your own risk and expense when the Tour Operator determines which physical or mental condition makes him unable to travel or represents a danger to yourself or others.
+- Cusco Journeys reserves the right to deny you permission to travel or participate in any aspect of a Tour at any time and at your own risk and expense where the Tour Operator determines that your physical or mental condition renders you unfit for travel or you represent a danger to yourself or others.

-- Pregnancy is considered a medical condition and must be disclosed to the tour operator at the time of booking.
-The tour operator can refuse to transport pregnant women for 24 weeks.
-The tour operator can refuse to transport anyone with certain medical conditions if he cannot arrange reasonable accommodations or alternatives.
+- Pregnancy is considered a medical condition and must be disclosed to the Tour Operator at the time of booking.
+The Tour Operator may refuse to carry pregnant women over 24 weeks.
+The Tour Operator may refuse to carry anyone with certain medical conditions if reasonable accommodation or alternatives cannot be arranged.

-- It is strongly recommended to buy travel insurance to protect it in case of medical emergency or any cancellation of the tour.
+- It is strongly encouraged to purchase Travel Insurance to protect you in case of medical emergency or any tour cancellations.

-- All balances must be paid in cash, Western Union, Transfer Bank or PayPal (in full) before the information session that will be held the night before your tour.
-Visa incurs a 5% service fee and if you need to use another card, it must be through PayPal, which incurs a 5.5% service fee.
+- All balances need to be paid in either cash, Western Union, Transfer Bank or PayPal (in full) prior to the briefing which will be held the night before your tour.
+Visa incurs a 5% service fee and if you need to use another card, it must be through PayPal which incurs a 5.5% service fee.

-You should advise your guide if you want to visit the group or camp area for independent walks or sightseeing.
-If you have any problem with the services of the guide or the tour, inform the guide at that time so you can solve any problem.
+You must advise your guide if you wish to leave the group or the camping area for independent walks or sightseeing.
+If you are experiencing any problems with the services of the guide or tour, please advise the guide in that moment, so that he can resolve any problems.

-- All adventure walks include transportation to Cusco.
-The return train route depends on the availability of the train.
+- All Adventure Treks include transportation to Cusco.
+The return train route depends on train availability.

-- If you become ill or injured on the road and cannot continue, you will be provided with a companion to accompany you back to an area with emergency assistance capabilities.
-Helicopter aerial lifts and medical assistance are provided by the hiker.
-If you cannot complete the tour due to illness, we will help you meet with your group in Machu Picchu to restart your tour at that point.
+- If you become ill or injured on the trail and are unable to continue, a porter will be provided to accompany you back to an area with emergency assistance capabilities.
+Helicopter air lifts and medical assistance are at the expense of the trekker.
+If you are unable to complete the tour due to illness, we will assist you in meeting your group at Machu Picchu to recommence your tour at that point.
 There will be no refund of the original payment.
-However, we will prepare a document to certify the illness that can be presented for your travel insurance.
+However, we will prepare a document to certify illness which can be presented for your travel insurance.

-- Cusco Journeys will take all reasonable precautions to provide our clients with the avoidance of accidents, illnesses and losses of personal property, and will only hire personnel with reduced qualification.
+- Cusco Journeys will take all reasonable care in providing to our clients avoidance of accident, illness, and loss of personal property, and will only employ suitably qualified staff.
 We accept responsibility for the actions of our own employees.
-However, Cusco Journeys cannot be responsible for any third party actions.
-You are fully responsible for your personal property and rented equipment.
+Cusco Journeys cannot, however, be responsible for any action of third parties.
+You are totally responsible for your own personal property and rented equipment.

-- Cusco Journeys is not responsible for unfavorable weather conditions, natural disasters, strikes, accidents, diseases, injuries, loss of personal items, etc. It is the client’s responsibility to carry insurance to cover these types of events.
-We reserve the right to modify or cancel the program due to any of the previously mentioned unforeseen conditions.
+- Cusco Journeys does not take responsibility for unfavorable weather conditions, natural catastrophe, strikes, accidents, illness, injury, loss of personal ítems, etc. It is the client’s responsibility to carry insurance to cover these types of events.
+We reserve the right to modify or cancel the program due to any of the unforeseen conditions listed above.

-- Cusco Journeys may modify your itinerary where reasonably required at your sole discretion.
+- Cusco Journeys may modify your itinerary where reasonably required in its sole discretion.

-- Group visits can be up to 16 participants.
-Groups are open to everyone, regardless of skill or age.
-By accepting a group tour, you recognize that others can change the speed and time of the tour.
+- Group tours might be as large as 16 participants.
+Groups are open to everyone no matter skill or age.
+By accepting a Group Tour you acknowledge that others might change the speed and timing of the tour.

-- Any costs, whether director or incidental, incurred by the Client as a result of delays caused by bad weather, path conditions, river levels, road conditions, transportation delays, illness, government intervention or other contingencies that are outside the control of the southern explorations.
-Not be refunded.
+- Any costs, whether direct or incidental, incurred by the Customer as the result of delays caused by bad weather, trail conditions, river levels, road conditions, transportation delays, sickness, government intervention or other contingencies which are beyond the control of southern explorations will not be reimbursed.

-Thank you very much for choosing Cusco Journeys!
+Thank you so much for choosing Cusco Journeys!!!